Team Member Name: Mary

 1) positive or negative framing of stricter gun control laws (circle or highlight answer): The cartoon depicts the law-abiding citizen in the donut shop as someone the public fears.
 However, he is just like the most of the others in line—someone who just wants a donut.

-The cartoon shows that looks can be deceiving.
+2) framing is supportive or opposed to supporters of increased gun control (Circle or highlight answer): The cartoon shows that looks can be deceiving.
 Citizens with guns aren’t people to be feared but taking away their right to bear arms could potentially lead real criminals to prey on unarmed citizens.

 3) framing is supportive or opposed to opponents (e.g., NRA) of stricter gun control laws (Circle or highlight answer): Wayne LaPierre was quoted as saying, “The only thing that stops a bad guy with a gun is a good guy with a gun.”
 That’s the case here, where the “good guy” has his gun holstered and the older woman in the back of the line was thinking of robbing the donut shop.
 She is shown as realizing she has picked the wrong store to rob because of the “good guy” with the gun.
 If the cartoon was an animation it might show the old woman leaving the shop and causing no harm because she was intimidated by the man with the gun.